adamshephard/ODYN_inference/README.md

 Below are the main directories in the repository:

 - `dataloader/`: the data loader and augmentation pipeline
+- `doc/`: image files used for rendering the README
 - `utils/`: scripts for metric, patch generation
 - `models/`: model definition